 Haddon Hall is conveniently situated on the A6 between Bakewell and Matlock, Derbyshire.
 This Medieval and Tudor manor house is an absolute gem.
 Inside, there is a fine example of a medieval kitchen; and an Elizabethan long gallery – the most modern room in the house!
 The exterior walls are adorned with climbing roses whilst the garden brims with roses, delphiniums and clematis.
 Haddon Hall is a popular choice as a film and TV location.
 A restaurant and gift shop complete the visitor’s experience.

-Saturday 6th April until 29th April: Saturday, Sunday and Monday only, except for Easter opening dates
+Saturday 5th April until 28th April, Saturday, Sunday and Monday only, except for Easter opening dates.

-May to September: Open Daily (Closed to public Saturday 29th and Sunday 30th June)
+May to September: Open Daily (Closed to public Friday 18th July to Sunday 20th July)

 Opening Times: 12.00 noon – 5.00 p.m. (last admission 4.00 p.m.)

 12.00 pm- 8.00 pm (last admission 7.15pm) every Thursday during June and July